2021 Osaka building fire

 On 17 December 2021, a fire occurred in a psychiatric clinic located on the fourth floor of the Dojima Kita Building in Kita-ku, Osaka, Japan.
 The fire is suspected to have been started deliberately.
-Twenty-six people were killed and another was injured.
+It killed 26 people and injured another.

-On 30 December, the suspect died of injuries sustained in the fire.
+On 30 December, the suspect, 61-year-old Morio Tanimoto, died of injuries sustained in the fire.

 Fire

 On 17 December 2021, at 10:20 a.m. local time, a fire broke out at an eight-story building in Kita, a ward of Osaka, Japan.
 The fire broke out in a psychiatric clinic that is located on the fourth floor, called Nishi Umeda Kokoro to Karada no Kurinikku (西梅田こころとからだのクリニック, Nishi Umeda Clinic for the Mind and Body).
 The clinic primarily treats patients with depression and panic disorder, but also physical ailments, including anemia and sleep apnea.
 The clinic had a counselling session at 10:00 a.m. local time for patients intending to re-enter the workforce.
 This session was the reason that so many victims were at the clinic during the fire.

 According to two survivors who were at the reception desk, a man walked into the clinic carrying a paper bag, which he placed next to a heater at the reception desk.
 He kicked the bag, spilling and igniting the liquid inside the bag, and the entire floor was set on fire.